Helping you grow closer to God

 Or is it more personal?
 Do some of you doubt, honestly doubt, maybe you’re struggling with an area of temptation, or sin, and you really want to do what God wants you to do, but down deep, you just don’t think God’s going to give you what you need to ever conquer that.

-1988, is I experienced the three greatest doubts of my life – I’ll develop them a little bit later, but scenario number one, I’m on an evangelistic basketball team with a fellow named Tom Randall, and another friend named Glenn Miller.
+1988, is I experienced the three greatest doubts of my life – I’ll develop them a little bit later, but scenario number one, I’m on an evangelistic basketball team.
 There are five of us in a Jeep.
 We pull up outside, a guard, and there are two young high school guys – about seventeen or eighteen – with submachine guns, guarding it.
 They’re anti-American, and they’re drunk.
 And they’re saying very anti-American things, and they’re angry at us.

-And one guy with a submachine gun, pulls it right at me and Tom Randall, and a few guys, and I think, This is it.
+And I think, This is it.
 I’m going to die.
 And I doubted whether God would deliver me.
 And I’m praying, Oh God, oh God, oh God, oh God, help, help, help, help, help.
 And Tom said, “Let me handle this.”
 I said, “Brother it’s yours.”
 And he got out and started talking.

-And finally, when we got back to Manila, there was a coup – that happens in the Philippines a lot.
+And finally, when we got back to Manila, there was a coup.
 And so, someone took over the government, and they said, “Everyone stays here for the next three or four months.”
 What?
 I had a wife, and four kids, whom I thought I was supposed to be back for soon.
 And I doubted God’s sovereignty, and I doubted – Why are You doing this to me?
 And, What’s going to happen to them?
 And what you’re going to see is that God lead me to do something that Glenn and I did on a number of trips.